sasukexo/Todo-app/README.md

-A simple todo list made with django
+A simple todo list made with django.
 It has update and delete functions